-Our clinical school teaches from the new Kolling Building at the Royal North Shore Hospital.
-This building is currently the largest and most up-to-date structure housing research and education facilities on a hospital site anywhere in Australia.
-Facilities include a 200 seat auditorium, lecture, tutorial, meeting and computer rooms, a pathology museum, the Douglas Piper Library and the Sydney Clinical Skills and Simulation Centre (SCSSC).
+Our clinical school teaches from the Kolling Building at the Royal North Shore Hospital.
+Facilities include a 200 seat auditorium, lecture, tutorial, meeting and computer rooms, the Douglas Piper Library and the Sydney Clinical Skills and Simulation Centre (SCSSC).

 For information on room bookings and facilities please contact Facility Officer, Liam Brennan (firstname.lastname@example.org).